rhymeswithvocal/digital-garden/_notes/tech-and-online/ads-online.md

 ---
-title: Advertisements on the Web
+title: Why is the Web a Commercial Space?
 status: seed
 ---